zachloran/FieldLevel-Take-Home-Zachary-Loran/README.md

 LogId | A unique number used to represent each individual email that was sent EmailSentDateTimeUtc | The date and time the email was sent in coordinated universal time EmailCampaignId | A unique number used to represent each email campaign.
 Multiple users can receive emails multiple times from the same email campaign.
-EmailOpenedDateTimeUtc | The date and time the email was opened.
-Null if the user did not open the email EmailClickedDateTimeUtc | The date and time the 'call to action' button or link in the email was clicked by the user.
+EmailOpenedDateTimeUtc | The date and time the email was opened in coordinated universal time (UTC).
+Null if the user did not open the email
+EmailClickedDateTimeUtc | The date and time in coordinated universal time (UTC) the 'call to action' button or link in the email was clicked by the user.
 Null if the user did not click anything in the email.
 UserId | A unique number used to represent each user.
 The number is assigned in ascending order as users register at FieldLevel, e.g. the x < y implies x registered before y.
 AddressData | A string in JSON format.
 May be null as not all users have provided an address.
 The field contains the 5 digit zip code of an address the user provided.
 Note the format of the JSON object varies.
 A zipcode will always be identified by the key 'ZipCode'.
 Some 'ZipCode' keys are duplicated.
 Some have null values.
 Some are preceeded by extranious letters.